HP ENVY Ultrabook 4-1090eo support

 - Make sure that no cables, or other objects, are preventing the computer from sitting properly on the docking station.

+If you are experiencing problems with your docking station, clean the connections of the station.
 Accumulated dust and particles in or around connectors on the docking station can cause connection problems between the computer, external devices, and the docking station.

 - Undock the computer from the docking station.